The Ultimate Local SEO Guide For Contractors

 Once you have ownership control over your verified listing you’ll need to optimize it and post to it regularly in order to try and get it ranking in the top three “local pack” listings for every local business search.

-For details on powering up your Google My Business listing, see our Free Guide: How to optimize your Google Maps, Yelp, and Bing Places listings.
+For details on powering up your Google Business Profile listing, see our Free Guide: How to optimize your Google Maps, Yelp, and Bing Places listings.

 Tip #17 – Get Google Guaranteed Verified – Local Service Ads (LSA)